zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab5.md

 ## Task A. Setting up DAST Scans

-To test out DAST scans, we are going to setup an instance of a vulnerability web application called [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
+To test out DAST scans, we are going to set up an instance of a vulnerability web application called [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
 Scanning this application will show you the full range of DAST scan results you can expect to see.

 1. Create a new blank project.
 Name the project `DAST`.